Orange County Attorneys Explain Collecting

 Additionally, if your employer did not have workers compensation insurance – which is required by law – you can hire a lawyer to sue them.

 An important, and often unknown or misunderstood exception exists for suing employers in “power press” injury cases.
 This is a complex area of law that can best be explained by a highly experienced workers comp lawyer.

-So, if you were injured at work – even if your employer and/or the workers comp insurance company told you that you could not bring a lawsuit, it is always wise to discuss your options with an experienced disability lawyer.
+So, if you were injured at work – even if your employer and/or the workers comp insurance company told you that you could not bring a lawsuit, it is always wise to discuss your options with an experienced lawyer.

 Can I Hire a Lawyer to Sue the Machine Manufacturer in Addition to Workers Comp?

 You may be able to pursue a personal injury claim against the manufacturer of a machine that injured you if a design, manufacturing, or marketing defect in the machine caused your injury.
 This is called a third-party defective product claim.
 If a product manufacturer knew of the danger to employees and did not provide the proper warnings, the manufacturer may also be liable.